x2-dmmd/x2/md/documents/packages.md

 examplePackage.mySection
 ```

-The same applies for importing files.
+The same applies to importing files.

 To import a file from the x2 project, the path must contain the `.xt` extension.
 The interpreter will then attempt to find the file from the current working directory.
 If one is not found, an error is thrown.